stereobooster/beoe/packages/rehype-d2/README.md

 # @beoe/rehype-d2

-Rehype plugin to generate [d2](https://d2lang.com) diagrams (as inline SVGs) in place of code fences.
+Rehype plugin to generate [d2](https://d2lang.com) diagrams in place of code fences.
 This:

 ````md
 ```d2